Sudeva Delhi FC: Stadium

 Ambedkar Stadium, located in Delhi, is the home ground of Sudeva Delhi.
 Since 2022, the club also plays some of their home matches of I-League at Chhatrasal Stadium.

 In previous editions of I-League, due to COVID-19 pandemic in India, played league games in centralized venues in West Bengal.
 In 2023–24 I-League 2, the club used Ambedkar Stadium.
+In the 2026 I-League 2, the team used the Sudeva Residential Academy Ground as its home venue.